-Three Apple custom ICs plus a digital-to-analog converter provide the sound interface
+Three Apple custom ICs plus a digital-to-analog converter provide the sound interface:

-- DFAC, which provides sound input and an antialiasing filter - Enhanced ASC, an updated version of the Apple Sound Chip - Sporty, a custom IC that replaces the two Sony sound ICs - External digital-to-analog converter (DAC)
+- DFAC, which provides sound input and an antialiasing filter - Enhanced ASC, an updated version of the Apple Sound Chip - Sporty, a custom IC that replaces the two Sony sound ICs - an external digital-to-analog converter (DAC)

-The DFAC (Digitally Filtered Audio Chip) is an Apple custom IC that is also used in the Macintosh LC.
+The DFAC is an Apple custom IC that is also used in the Macintosh LC.
 The DFAC IC includes the antialiasing filter and analog-to-digital converter (ADC) for sound input.
+It also contains a digital filter for conditioning output data before it is sent to the DAC.

-For sound output, the Sporty custom IC replaces the two Sony ICs used in earlier models and, together with the external DAC, provides better sound quality with less noise and distortion.
-Like the Sony ICs it replaces, the Sporty IC contains digital attenuators and power amplifiers.
+For sound output, an external DAC provides higher-quality sound than that generated by the PWM system used in earlier Macintosh models.
+The Sporty custom IC replaces the two Sony ICs used in earlier models and provides better sound quality: less noise and distortion.
+Like the Sony ICs it replaces, the Sporty IC also contains digital attenuators.